-POLICY SP C6 Planning permission will not be given for any form of development which will involve the cutting down or removal of any trees within or on the perimeter of the permission for any development that will have a detrimental effect on conservation areas or sites of natural value.
+POLICY SP C6 Planning permission will not be given for any form of development which will involve the cutting down or removal of any trees within or on the perimeter of the Forest Reserve.
+POLICY SP C7 The planning authorities will normally refuse planning permission for any development that will have a detrimental effect on conservation areas or sites of natural value.
+POLICY SP C8 Planning permission will not be given for any form of development which will result in the degradation of habitat for endemic or endangered species of flora and fauna